 What is now known as the chapel served as the primary church until 2006.
 The construction of the chapel involved St. Joseph’s parishoners under the direction of our first resident priest, Fr.
 Virgilius Draessel, and was a major undertaking spanning several years.

-A new Church and title bring our parish into the new millennium under the leadership of Father Jimmy Drennan.
+The parish church currently being used was built in 2006 during Msgr.
+Janish's tenure.
+A new Church and title brought our parish into the new millennium under the leadership of Father Jimmy Drennan.

 When the rock church was completed, the old 1892 wooden church was used as St. Joseph’s parochial school; Father Draessel called it St. Anthony.
 The Sisters of Divine Providence assisted in the parish from 1913 to 1933, and the Sisters of the Incarnate Word and Blessed Sacrament served until 1950.